void-linux/void-docs/src/config/openpgp.md

 If you need to use pcscd for other reasons, run `echo disable-ccid >> ~/.gnupg/scdaemon.conf`.
 Now, assuming your pcscd setup works correctly, `gpg --card-status` should print your card status.

+# OpenPGP Card Tools

+As an alternative to GnuPG with smartcards, Void also ships `openpgp-card-tools`, a Rust based utility not reliant on GnuPG.
+It requires using `pcscd` for interacting with smart cards, so if you want to use it in parallel with GnuPG, ou need to configure `scdaemon` to use the pcscd backend, as described above in "[scdaemon with pcscd backend](#scdaemon-with-pcscd-backend)".